ryarturogi/frontend-enginner-DoD-course/modules/01-production-ready-mindset/README.md

 ## 🎯 Learning Objectives

 By the end of this module, you will:
-- Understand what "production-ready" truly means in enterprise contexts for 2024-2025
+- Understand what "production-ready" truly means in enterprise contexts
 - Master the shift from developer mindset to engineering mindset
 - Recognize the difference between hobby projects and production systems
 - Grasp the engineering triangle: quality, speed, and cost in modern development